Mark Hofmann: Trial and sentencing

 Hofmann agreed to confess his forgeries in open court, in return for which prosecutors in Utah and New York dropped additional charges against him.
 He was sentenced to five years to life, but the judge recommended that Hofmann never be released.
-The sentence of five years to life was the maximum under Utah law of the time; changes to sentencing guidelines have since increased the minimum sentence for murder to 15 years to life.
+Utah has an indeterminate sentencing scheme.
+Prison sentences have a minimum and maximum time frame; offenders must serve their entire sentence unless the Utah Board of Pardons and Parole opts to grant them parole sooner.
+The five-years-to-life sentence was the minimum possible under Utah sentencing guidelines of the time; changes to sentencing guidelines have since increased the minimum sentence for murder to 15 years to life.

 In 1988, Hofmann told the Board of Pardons that he thought planting the bomb that killed Kathy Sheets was "almost a game ... at the time I made the bomb, my thoughts were that it didn't matter if it was Mrs. Sheets, a child, a dog ... whoever" [was killed].
 Within the hour the board, citing Hofmann's "callous disregard for human life", decided that he would indeed spend the remainder of his "natural life in prison".
 Hofmann also told investigator Michael George that he was bewildered by the attention paid to his murder victims: "I don't feel anything for them.
 My philosophy is that they're dead.
 They're not suffering.
 I think life is basically worthless.
 They could have died just as easily in a car accident.
 I don't believe in God.
 I don't believe in an afterlife.
 They don't know they're dead."

 After Hofmann was imprisoned, he was excommunicated by the LDS Church and his wife filed for divorce.
 Hofmann attempted suicide in his cell by taking an overdose of antidepressants.
 He was revived, but not before spending twelve hours lying on his right arm and blocking its circulation, thus causing muscle atrophy.
 His forging hand was thereby permanently disabled.

 Hofmann, Utah Department of Corrections offender number 41235, was originally incarcerated at Utah State Prison in Draper.
 However, in 2016, he was transferred to Central Utah Correctional Facility in Gunnison.